my-alaska/3D-Torus-Tic-Tac-Toe-4x4x4/README.md

 The font used in the project can be found at https://www.1001fonts.com/pixel-font.html It is marked as "Free for commercial use"
-Implemented game_map can be used to create bigger maps for similar games
+Implemented game_map can be used to create bigger maps for similar games Images used in the game as tiles were drawn by me